eliasalabssie/Polynomial_class/README.md

 # Polynomial_class
-In this project, I implemented a polynomial class in which a user can perform mathematical operations using the polynomial concept.The project is writen in C++.
+In this project, I implemented a polynomial class in which a user can perform mathematical operations on polinomial expresions.The project is writen in C++.
 -------------------------------------------------------------------------------------------------------